NadineAleideh/reading-notes/README.md

 ## Code 401 - Advanced Software Development

 ### Overview
-Reading Notes is a website created to help you keep track of your observations and questions from the reading assignments throughout the **Code 401 - Advanced Software Development**.
+Reading Notes is a website that can help you to keep track of your observations and questions from the reading assignments throughout the Code 401 - Advanced Software Development.